 Near Infrared Spectrograph (NIRSpec)

-The Near InfraRed Spectrograph (NIRSpec) will operate over a wavelength range of 0.6 to 5 microns.
+The Near InfraRed Spectrograph (NIRSpec) operates over a wavelength range of 0.6 to 5 microns.
 A spectrograph (also sometimes called a spectrometer) is used to disperse light from an object into a spectrum.
 Analyzing the spectrum of an object can tell us about its physical properties, including temperature, mass, and chemical composition.
 The atoms and molecules in the object actually imprint lines on its spectrum that uniquely fingerprint each chemical element present and can reveal a wealth of information about physical conditions in the object.
 Spectroscopy and spectrometry (the sciences of interpreting these lines) are among the sharpest tools in the shed for exploring the cosmos.

 One unique technology in the NIRSpec that enables it to obtain those 100 simultaneous spectra is a micro-electromechanical system called a "microshutter array."
 NIRSpec's microshutter cells, each approximately as wide as a human hair, have lids that open and close when a magnetic field is applied.
 Each cell can be controlled individually, allowing it to be opened or closed to view or block a portion of the sky.

 It is this adjustability that allows the instrument to do spectroscopy on so many objects simultaneously.
-Because the objects NIRSpec will be looking at are so far away and so faint, the instrument needs a way to block out the light of nearer bright objects.
+Because the objects NIRSpec is looking at are so far away and so faint, the instrument needs a way to block out the light of nearer bright objects.
 Microshutters operate similarly to people squinting to focus on an object by blocking out interfering light.
 (Read more about NIRSpec's microshutter technology.)

 In DEPTH: Technical Details about NIRSpec